bashup/.devkit/README.md

 * `peridot` -- implement a `test` command using [peridot-php](http://peridot-php.github.io/)
 * `psysh-console` -- implement a `console` command using PHP's [psysh](http://psysh.org/) REPL

+For projects using bash 3.2

+* `bash32` -- add a `dk bash32` command that can run other devkit commands in [a docker container with bash 3.2](https://github.com/bashup/bash-3.2).

 You can activate any of them by adding "`dk use:` *modules...*" to your `.dkrc`, then defining any needed variable or function overrides.
 (Typically, you override variables by defining them *before* the `dk use:` line(s), and functions by defining them *after*.)

 Note that these modules are not specially privileged in any way: you are not *required* to use them to obtain the specified functionality.
 They are simply defaults and examples.